steadybit/docs-public/content/getting-started/1-kubernetes.md

 minikube tunnel
 ```

-With the following command you can now determine the external IP and port to access the `gateway` LoadBalancer:
+With the following command you can now determine the external IP and port to access the `gateway` service:

 ```bash
 kubectl get svc -n steadybit-demo